vault-thirteen/Forward-Proxy/ReadMe.md

 * Limiting speed to values lower than 32 KiB/sec.
 (32'768 Bytes/sec.) is not
-supported due to restrictions of the `io.Copy` function built into Go language.
+supported due to restrictions of the `io.Copy` function built into _Go_ language.
-This limit may change in future versions of Golang.
+This limit may change in future versions of _Golang_.